MCapallera/PatternRecognition_JungleSpeed/README.md

 The report folder contains the reports for the exercices, one report per task with the results in it (% accuracy, loss...)

-The results folder contains the results of each task
+The results folder contains the results of each task, final report is also available in this folder: Pattern_Recognition___Final_Report.pdf

 # Keyword spotting task
 Create a profile under data/ks/profile (have a look at base.cfg).